brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Syntax discussion

-Early discussions of splice-like constructs (related to the TS design) considered using `unreflexpr(...)` for that purpose.
+Early discussions of splice-like constructs (related to the TS design) considered using `@[unreflexpr]{.cf}@(...)` for that purpose.
-P1240R0 adopted that option for _expression_ splicing, observing that a single splicing syntax could not viably be parsed (some disambiguation is needed to distinguish types and templates).
+[@P1240R0] adopted that option for _expression_ splicing, observing that a single splicing syntax could not viably be parsed (some disambiguation is needed to distinguish types and templates).
-SG-7 eventually agreed with the `[: ... :]` syntax --- with disambiguating tokens such as `typename` where needed --- which is a little lighter and more distinctive.
+S-7 eventually agreed with the `[: ... :]` syntax --- with disambiguating tokens such as `typename` where needed --- which is a little lighter and more distinctive.

 We propose `[:` and `:]` be single tokens rather than combinations of `[`, `]`, and `:`.
 Among others, it simplifies the handling of expressions like `arr[[:refl():]]`.